CCBatIIT/Bridgeport/README.md

     - **"working_dir"**: Path to directory to put all the modeller intermediates.
     - **"fasta_path"**: Path to .fasta file to repair the input protein structure.
     - **"tails"**: List of indices to parse the extra tails.
 EX: [30, 479]
     - **"loops"**: 2-D List of indices that specify lower and upper bounds of loops to optimize during refinement.
 Loop optimization can take a while, but if skipped, unbonded output structures will result.
+    - **"engineered_resids"**: List of resids that are known engineered mutations in the crystal pdb.
+Adding this argument may prevent sequence errors in the RepairProtein section of Bridgeport.
     - **"secondary_template"**: Path to secondary .pdb to use as a reference to accurately model large portions that are missing in the input .pdb structure.

 #### "environment"